-Since then I’ve been privileged to spend time on sites and inside people’s houses and trailers and to photograph parties, weddings and events.
-I have met hospitality and kindness at every step and hope my own respect for those I’ve photographed can be seen through my images.
-This is an open-ended and evolving body of personal work and I am always interested in writing and photography commissions which touch on these issues.
+Since then I’ve been privileged to spend time on sites and inside people’s houses and trailers and to photograph parties, weddings and events – and have met hospitality and kindness at every step.
+This is an open-ended body of work.